 Measure the improvements for example, audits, assessments and surveys.
 Document the evaluation methods and results.
 Take your time; incremental steps may deliver better results.

-Take action to standardise the process
+Act to standardise the process

 There are two possible situations in this step:

-If the improvement isn’t successful, analyse what can be done differently next time and go through the cycle again with a different plan.
+- if the improvement isn’t successful, analyse what can be done differently next time and go through the cycle again with a different plan

-If successful, ensure all stakeholders are informed of the new process, all necessary staff are trained and educated, policies and procedures are implemented and change within the organisation is managed.
+- if successful, ensure all stakeholders are informed of the new process, all necessary staff are trained and educated, policies and procedures are implemented and change within the organisation is managed.

 Keep track of your improvements